Well Handpump Repair and Workshop Program – Uganda

 Wakiso District is a district in Central Uganda that encircles Kampala, Uganda’s capital city.
 The district is named after the town of Wakiso, where the district headquarters are located.
-Kira, the country’s 2nd largest city and suburb of Kampala, lies in the district.
+Kira, the country’s 2nd largest city and a suburb of Kampala, lies in the district.
 53% of the population are children below the age of 18 years and 17% of the total population are orphans.
 The district is rapidly becoming urbanized, with the main economic activities turning away from agriculture to trade and industry.

 Millions of people in rural Africa rely on water wells or “boreholes” for their daily water needs.
-In sub-Saharan Africa, one in every three wells are in non-working order, most commonly due to broken handpumps, used to pump the ground water to the surface.
+In sub-Saharan Africa, one in every three wells are in non-working order, most commonly due to broken handpumps, used to pump the groundwater to the surface.
 Many government and non-government organizations have simply come in with a drill team, drilled a well, and left.
 There is rarely any training on well maintenance, the establishment of a water committee, or routine follow-ups.
-When the handpump eventually needs repair, the communities are unable to do so because of the lack of resources, proper management, and sense of ownership.
+When the handpump eventually needs repair, the communities are unable to do so because of the lack of resources, proper management, and a sense of ownership.

-The handpump repair program has been one the most successful and is in high demand.
-It starts off with needs assessments within the communities and tasking them to establish or reestablish a water committee.
+The handpump repair program has been one of the most successful and is in high demand.
+It starts off with needs assessments within the communities and tasking them to establish or re-establish a water committee.
 The committee is then trained on borehole management and in a highly participatory workshop facilitated by Connect Africa staff.
 This takes 1-2 days with meals provided.
 The topics include community ownership, managing finances, and sustainability planning.

 Then the handpump is repaired with help from other handpump repair trainees, in this case, staff from another local NGO called Uganda Water Project.
 The mechanical repairs, for India Mark II handpumps, usually include replacing the pump cylinder, rods, pipes, and pump head repairs.
 Some concrete pad repairs, fence building around the well, and general grounds cleaning are also done by the community members.
-Proper hygiene is heavy emphasis throughout the whole project.
+Proper hygiene is a heavy emphasis throughout the whole project.

 The handpump repair workshop will start on May 8 where Connect Africa staff will begin training Uganda Water Project staff.